kubevirt/kubevirt.github.io/_posts/2018-04-25-KubeVirt-Network-Deep-Dive.markdown

 ### ingress-nginx

 To provide external access our example NodeJS application we need to an ingress controller.
-For this example we are going to using [ingress-nginx](https://github.com/kubernetes/ingress-nginx/tree/master/deploy)
+For this example we are going to use [ingress-nginx](https://github.com/kubernetes/ingress-nginx/tree/master/deploy)

 I created a simple script `ingress.sh` that follows the installation documentation for ingress-nginx with a couple minor modifications:

 - Patch the `nginx-configuration` ConfigMap to enable vts status

 - Add an additional `containerPort` to the deployment and an additional port to the service.

 - Create an ingress to access nginx status page

 The script and additional files are available in the github repo listed below.